Roy L. Sturgeon

 For help in defining international law terms, see:

-Over many decades, the Law Library has built a substantial collection of international law print resources—many not available online.
+Over many decades, the Law Library has built a substantial collection of international law print resources numbering in the tens of thousands—many not available online.
 The bulk are shelved on the 5th & 6th floors.
 These include caselaw, treaties, journals, & treatises.
 Most are in English.
-The collection is particularly strong in European Union, International Court of Justice, & International Criminal Court materials.
+Our collection is particularly strong in European Union, International Court of Justice, & International Criminal Court materials.
 Additional print resources are shelved on the 3d floor in New Books, Reserve, Reference, & the Maritime Collection; 4th floor in Special/Rare Collections & Microforms; 5th floor in Government Documents; & 6th floor in the Comparative Law Collection.

 For more details, search the Law Library's online catalog & see boxes below.